EmbarkStudios/kajiya/README.md

 To load either, simply drag-n-drop the `.gltf`, `.glb`, or `.ron` file onto the window of the `view` app.
 See the `assets/` folder for a few bundled examples.

+The first time a mesh is loaded, it is converted to a runtime format: the vertices are packed, and textures are compressed.
+The next time the same mesh is used, it's loaded from the `cache/` folder.

 Please note that only the roughness-metalness workflow in glTF is supported.
 In Blender that corresponds to _Principled BSDF_.

 `kajiya` can also load image-based lights ([examples](http://www.hdrlabs.com/sibl/archive.html)).
 To do so, drag-n-drop an `.exr` or `.hdr` file onto window of the `view` app.

+The loaded assets can be manipulated in the `Scene` section of the UI.
+The app state is persisted in `view_state.ron`.

 ## Controls in the `view` app